 - E6000 Craft Adhesive

-- Matching colored hemp string (to hang)
+- Matching colored hemp cord (to hang)

 Start with clean pinecones.